helidon-io/helidon/docs/modules/observability.md

 ### Discovery

+When an application is bootstrapped using `ServiceRegistryManager`, the observe feature and `ObserveProvider` instances are discovered from the owning service registry.
+Providers loaded using `ServiceLoader` are bridged into the registry when service loader discovery is enabled, which preserves compatibility with existing providers.

-`ObserveProvider` instances are discovered using `ServiceLoader`.
-In case an explicit `Observer` is registered with the same `type` as a provider, the provider will not be used (so we do not duplicate services).
+When an `ObserveFeature` is built directly, `ObserveProvider` instances are discovered using `ServiceLoader`.
+In this case, an explicitly configured `Observer` with the same `type` as a provider takes precedence so the observer is not duplicated.

+For fully manual registry setup, set `server.features-discover-services` to `false` to disable automatic server feature discovery, including the observe feature.
+Set `server.features.observe.observers-discover-services` to `false` to disable automatic observer discovery.
+The application can then register the `ObserveFeature` and its `Observer` instances explicitly.

 ### Feature Weight and Endpoint Conflicts